grackle-project/grackle/doc/source/Parameters.rst

           HeII ionization and heating from the UV background entirely (setting HeII rates to zero).

+   These methods only work in conjunction with using updated Cloudy cooling tables, denoted with "_shielding".
+These tables properly account for the decrease in metal line cooling rates in self-shielded regions, which can be significant.

 .. c:var:: int omp_nthreads

    Sets the number of OpenMP threads.
 If not set, this will be set to